-&lt;sup>5 Beginning with rate periods on or after July 1, 2018, actuaries must certify specific rates for each rate cell in accordance with 42 CFR §438.4(b)(4) and 438.7(c), and it will no longer be permissible to certify rate ranges.
-However, 42 CFR §438.7(c)(3) will be for rate periods on or after July 1, 2018 which allows states to increase or decrease the capitation rate per rate cell up to 1.5 percent without submitting a revised rate certification.
-If states or their actuaries have questions on this upcoming regulatory change, please feel free to reach out to your CMS Regional Office to schedule a technical assistance call.
+&lt;sup>5 Beginning with rate periods on or after July 1, 2018, actuaries must certify specific rates for each rate cell in accordance with 42 CFR §438.4(b)(4) and 438.7(c), and it is no longer be permissible to certify rate ranges.
+However, 42 CFR §438.7(c)(3) allows states to increase or decrease the capitation rate per rate cell up to 1.5 percent without submitting a revised rate certification.

-- (v) a summary of the special contract provisions related to payment that, per 42 CFR §438.6, are included within rate development (e.g. risk-sharing mechanisms, incentive arrangements, withhold arrangements, state-directed delivery system reform and provider payment initiatives, pass-through payments, and payments to MCOs and PIHPs for enrollees that are a patient in an Institution of Mental Disease (IMD)). - (vi)if the state determines that a retroactive adjustment to the capitation rates is necessary, these retroactive adjustments must be certified by an actuary in a revised rate certification and submitted as a contract amendment in accordance with 42 CFR §438.7(c)(2).
+- the managed care program or that are new to the managed care program in that rating period covered. - (C) the areas of the state covered by the managed care rates and approximate length of time the managed care program has been in operation. - (ii) the rating period covered by the rate certification. - (iii) the Medicaid population(s) covered through the managed care programs to which the rate certification applies. - (iv) any eligibility or enrollment criteria that could have a significant influence on the specific population to be covered within the managed care program (e.g., the definition of medically frail, or if enrollment in managed care plans is voluntary or mandatory). - (v) a summary of the special contract provisions related to payment that, per 42 CFR §438.6, are included within rate development (e.g. risk-sharing mechanisms, incentive arrangements, withhold arrangements, state-directed delivery system reform and provider payment initiatives, pass-through payments, and payments to MCOs and PIHPs for enrollees that are a patient in an Institution of Mental Disease (IMD)). - (vi)if the state determines that a retroactive adjustment to the capitation rates is necessary, these retroactive adjustments must be certified by an actuary in a revised rate certification and submitted as a contract amendment in accordance with 42 CFR §438.7(c)(2).
 The rate certification must: - (A) describe the rationale for the adjustment; and - (B) the data, assumptions and methodologies used to develop the magnitude of the adjustment. - iii.
 Any proposed differences among capitation rates according to covered populations must be based on valid rate development standards and not based on the rate of federal financial participation associated with the covered populations. - iv.
-Payments from any rate cell must not cross-subsidize or be cross-subsidized by payments from any other rate cell. - v.
-The effective dates of changes to the Medicaid managed care program (including eligibility, benefits, payment rate requirements, incentive programs, and program initiatives) should be consistent with the assumptions used to develop the capitation rates. - vi.
-As part of CMS's determination of whether or not the rate certification submission and supporting documentation adequately demonstrate that the rates were developed using generally accepted actuarial practices and principles, CMS will consider whether the submission demonstrates the following: - (a) all adjustments to the capitation rates, or to any portion of the capitation rates, must reflect reasonable, appropriate, and attainable costs in the actuary's judgment and must be included in the rate certification. - (b) adjustments to the rates or rate ranges that are performed outside of the rate setting process described in the rate certification are not considered actuarially sound under 42 CFR §438.4.
-Therefore, the rates or rate ranges will not be
+Payments from any rate cell must not cross-subsidize or be cross-subsidized by payments from any other rate cell.